hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 > #### Do I need to add read groups?
 > Some pipelines will have you add read groups while procressing your alignment files.
-It is usually not necessary because the alignmnet tool typically does for you. **If you are needing to add read groups, we recommend doing it first (before all the processing steps outlined above)**.
+It is usually not necessary because you can typically do it during alignment. **If you are needing to add read groups, we recommend doing it first (before all the processing steps outlined above)**.
 You can use Picard `AddOrReplaceReadGroups`, which has the added benefit of allowing you to also sort your alignment file (our first step anyways) in the same step as adding the read group information.
 The dropdown below discusses how to add or replace read groups within `Picard`.
 >
 ><details>
 >  <summary><b>Click here if you need to add or replace read groups using <code>Picard</code></b></summary>